Amy presenting

 Click on the Island header to sort by Island.

-The island information is only available after the Island report is run.
+The island information is only available after running the Island report.

 This shows the set of persons on the same island (everyone the person is related to)

-Persons with an island size of 1, are not related to anyone else in the GEDCOM file.
+Persons with an island size of 1 are unrelated to anyone else in the GEDCOM file.